david-inf/protein-secondary-structure-prediction-dl/README.md

 This repository implements deep-learning models to predict protein secondary structure from sequence and profile features.
 The work follows the experimental setup of established literature and provides data preprocessing, model definitions, training loops, and evaluation utilities.

 **Key idea:** assign one of eight secondary-structure labels to each amino-acid residue in a protein sequence.
+This task can be seen as a sequence labeling problem, where the input is a sequence of amino acids (and associated features) and the output is a sequence of secondary structure labels.

 **Paper reference:** https://arxiv.org/abs/1403.1347